rubyatmidnight/stakearchivedownloader/README.md

 If this was useful to you, here is my LTC address:
 ltc: `LUUcDEtCA4XEomX8JBAcu7eVB2Ko6wY5gW`

-Or consider [Stake Stats Premium](https://stakestats.net/stake/offers) for faster processing of your files.
+Or consider [Seal Stats Premium](https://stakestats.net/stake/offers) for faster processing of your files.